frederic-perez/AmE-dictionary/data/idioms.md

 __on fire__ :two: __1__ Something is going really well or someone is doing a fantastic job.
 Performing very enthusiastically, adeptly, or successfully. _The team has been on fire lately, winning 11 of its last 12 games._ __2__ Extremely sexy or attractive. _Wow babe, you are looking on fire tonight!_ __3__ Having an intense burning sensation. _My throat’s on fire from this infection—I can’t eat or drink a thing!_
 __on foot__ _I work to work on foot._
 __on in years__ Advanced in age; old or becoming old. _I might be a little bit on in years, but I’m no fool when it comes to technology!_
+__on leave__ In the midst of an official extended absence from one’s work, school, etc. _Jane just had a baby, so she’s on leave._ _I’ve been on leave for the past few weeks as my illness has gotten worse._
 __on occasion__ Once in a while; occasionally. _I don’t really drink, but I do enjoy a nice glass of wine with a meal on occasion._
 __on pins and needles__ Worried or excited about something.
 __on point__ __1__ Focused on or related to the crux or essence of a particular topic. _Nothing that you’re saying is on point!
 You’re just wasting time with mindless rambling._ __2__ _informal_ Outstanding or perfect. _Ooh, your eyebrows are on point today!
 Did you use a brow filler?_ __3__ In slang, the expression often describes someone as “on their game” or “looking sharp.”